Non-Dairy Foods Rich in Calcium

-- Green leafy plants: some of the most important sources of calcium that you can find (much more than dairy), especially kale that provides 135 mg of calcium per 100 grams of raw leaf.
-At the same time, it contains provitamin A, vitamin K and C. It is considered a “superfood”.
-Other good choices in this group are the chard and spinach.
-It can be eaten cooked with other vegetables, in stuffed pies, pizzas, salad, fritters, etc.
+- Green leafy plants are some of the best sources of calcium that you can find (much more than dairy), especially kale because it provides 135 mg of calcium per 100 grams of a raw leaf.
+At the same time, it contains provitamin A, vitamin K, and C. It’s considered a “superfood”.
+Also, other good food sources that are rich in calcium are chard and spinach.
+They can be eaten cooked with other vegetables, in stuffed pies, pizzas, salad, fritters, etc.

-- Dried aromatic herbs: they are used sparingly, but if we make a habit from adding them to all the dishes we prepare, in addition to offering more flavor and aroma, we receive a good amount of calcium.
-Some of them can be prepared as infusion.
-The most recommended are dried thyme, dill, marjoram, sage, oregano, mint and dried basil.
+- Dried aromatic herbs are moderately used, but if you make a habit of adding them to all of your dishes, they’ll have more flavor and aroma, and you’ll receive a good amount of calcium.
+Some of them can be prepared as an infusion.
+The most recommended are dried thyme, dill, marjoram, sage, oregano, mint, and dried basil.

-- Sesame seeds: when they are toasted they bring calcium level up.
+- Sesame seeds: when they are toasted they increase the calcium level.
 They can be used to make tahini, a traditional cream in Arabic cuisine.
-It offers us, at the same time, vitamins B1 and B6, manganese, magnesium and copper.
-Add them in salads, pies, breads, juices.
+Also, they provide vitamins B1 and B6, manganese, magnesium, and copper.
+Add them in salads, pies, bread, juices, etc.

-- Linseeds: they are similar to sesame seeds – their calcium quantity is comparable.
+- Flax: they’re similar to sesame seeds – their calcium quantity is comparable.
 The oil is anti-inflammatory and prevents atherosclerosis.
-You can make homemade bread with flax, for example, or add it in juices, smoothies, cakes, salads, sauces or creams.
+You can make homemade bread with flax, or add it in juices, smoothies, cakes, salads, sauces or creams.

-- Legumes: they are an excellent source of calcium (13% of its composition), especially white beans or black beans.
+- Legumes: they are an excellent source of calcium (13% of its composition), especially white beans and black beans.
 In addition, they have other properties, such as leveling blood sugar and blood pressure.
-Do not consume them in excess because they cause flatulence.
-Mix the legumes with vegetables to prepare stews and casseroles.
+Don’t consume them in excessive amounts because they cause flatulence.
+You can mix the legumes with vegetables to prepare stews and casseroles.

-- Dandelion: it is really beneficial for our body, diuretic, good for the liver, and a great antioxidant.
-The young leaves can be eaten boiled in salads, just as spinach.
-They offer more calcium than milk (187 mg per 100 grams), you can also cook and eat the roots.
+- Dandelion: it’s really beneficial for your body, diuretic, good for the liver, and a great antioxidant.
+The young leaves can be eaten boiled in salads, just like spinach.
+They provide more calcium than milk (187 mg per 100 grams), you can also cook and eat the roots.

-- Orange: it is one of the few fruits that offer us an “interesting” calcium quantity, 65 mg per unit.
-Moreover, as everyone knows, it is rich in vitamin C. It also can be consumed in smoothies, milkshakes, fruit salads, cakes and other desserts.
+- Orange: is one of the few fruits that provide an “interesting” calcium quantity, 65 mg per unit.
+Also, as everyone knows, it’s rich in vitamin C. This fruit also can be consumed in smoothies, milkshakes, fruit salads, c, kes and other desserts.

-- Quinoa and amaranth: they are known as “pseudocereals” and should be included in vegetarian or vegan diets for their great contribution of calcium.
-Amaranth, for example, is the most nutritious plant that you can find, with 18% of calcium.
-It can be mixed it with rice, for those who do not drink milk.
+- Quinoa and amaranth: they’re known as “pseudocereals” and should be included in vegetarian or vegan diets due to their great contribution of calcium.
+Amaranth, for example, is the most nutritious plant that you can find, with 18% calcium.
+It can be mixed with rice, for people who don’t drink milk.
 It can also be eaten as soup or sautéed with vegetables.
 Likewise, quinoa has beneficial properties for the body; it can be consumed as escalope, in pies, etc.

-- Eggshell: ever since antiquity it is said that this part of the egg has a good amount of calcium and helps the metabolism of the body.
-Wash the egg without scratching the shell, squeeze a lemon and let the juice drop on it.
-Macerate for 12 hours, remove the egg with a wooden spoon and drink the resulting liquid very slowly.
+- Eggshell: ever since the good old day it was known that this part of the egg has a good amount of calcium and helps the metabolism.
+Wash the egg without scratching the shell, squeeze a lemon and let the juice drizzle on it.
+Macerate for 12 hours, remove the egg with a wooden spoon and drink the liquid very slowly.

 Breaking down the myths about calcium

-In popular belief, it is said that dairy are foods that contain more calcium, which is best absorbed by the body and milk consumption is directly related to the prevention of osteoporosis.
+In popular belief, it’s known that dairy are foods that contain more calcium, which is best absorbed by the body.
+Also, milk consumption is directly related to the prevention of osteoporosis.
 Here is the truth about this:

-Firstly, you must know that what gives us more calcium are poppy seeds (with 1448 mgr per 100 grams), followed by awake alga (1380).
-Cow milk has only 120 mg, the same as yogurt.
-Other sources replete with calcium are kombu seaweed, sesame, soy, almonds and kale (over 150 mg).
+Firstl, you must know that what gives people more calcium are poppy seeds (with 1448 mgr per 100 grams), followed by awake alga (1380).
+Just like yogurt, cow milk only has 120 mg.
+Other sources that are rich in calcium are kombu seaweed, sesame, soy, almonds, and kale (over 150 mg).

-Secondly, there is evidence that the best absorbed calcium is the one from algae, followed by green leafy vegetables, nuts, oilseeds, whole grains and legumes.
-Then come milk and dairy.
+Second, there is evidence that the best absorbed calcium comes from algae, followed by green leafy vegetables, nuts, oilseeds, whole grains, and legumes.
+Then come milk and dairy products.